emb-riscv/specs-markdown/exceptions-and-interrupts.md

-The address of the exceptions vector table is kept by each hart in (`hcb.excvta`); it is automatically initialised at startup with the address provided in the hart startup block and can be later writen by software.
+The address of the exceptions vector table is kept by each hart in (`hcb.excvta`); it is automatically initialised at startup with the address provided in the hart startup block and can be later written by software.

 ## Interrupts

-Interrupts are generaly **triggered by peripherals** to notify the application of a given condition or event.
+Interrupts are generally **triggered by peripherals** to notify the application of a given condition or event.

 Interrupts trigger the transfer of control to an interrupt handler associated with